dmbarbour/glas/docs/GlasCLI.md

 ## Configuration

-There is a folder identified as GLAS_HOME, with a default based on OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.
-This folder may contain ad-hoc configuration data information for the glas command line executable.
+There is a folder identified as GLAS_HOME, configurable via environment variable.
+If this variable is not set, a user-local default follows an OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.
+This folder will centralize glas system configurations.
+By default, a persistent key-value database for use by applications will also be stored in GLAS_HOME.

-The primary configuration file is "sources.tt" which describes where to search for global modules.
+The most important configuration file is perhaps "sources.tt".
+This file describes where to search for global modules.
 This file uses the [text-tree](../glas-src/language-tt/README.md) format - a lightweight alternative to XML or JSON.
-This file may contain 'dir' entries indicating local filesystem directories and '\rem' entries for remarks.
+This file is currently limited to 'dir' entries indicating local filesystem, and entries that start with '#' for comments.

-        \rem example sources.tt
+        # example sources.tt
         dir ./src
         dir /home/username/glas
         dir C:\Users\username\glas
         dir ../../glas

-Any relative paths are relative to the configuration file.
-I intend to eventually support network locations and to use the network as the source for most global modules.
+Eventually, I intend to support network repositories as the primary source for global modules.
+However, short term a search path of the local filesystem will suffice.
+Relative paths are relative to the directory containing the configuration file.
+Order is relevant - the locations are searched sequentially.

 The glas executable may use a few more files within GLAS_HOME for features such as where to save stowed data, cached computations, or the key-value database.
 By default, these would be stored within GLAS_HOME.
 However, configuration files are most suitable for system-wide configuration.